open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 The OTTL will use reflection to determine parameter types when parsing an invocation within a statement.

-The following types are supported for single parameter values:
+When developing functions that represent invocations, the following types are supported for single parameter values:
 - `Setter`
 - `GetSetter`
 - `Getter`